Funding and Awards

 The Owen Hertzman Prize is granted annually to an Environmental Science student who is deemed to have contributed significantly to Environmental Science school life.

-Environmental Science offers the University Medal in Environmental Science to the top First Class Honours graduatel in recognition of superior achievement in Environmental Science.
+Earth and Environmental Sciences offers University Medals in both Earth Sciences and Environmental Science to the top First Class Honours graduate in each program in recognition of superior achievement.

 Graduate Prizes and Awards